MariaChizhova/CG-2022/README.md

 ## Purposes

-Help student with their submission is the main goal of this repository.
+Help students with their submission is the main goal of this repository.
 Do not use this code in production!!!

 ## Requirements